Sustainability at AWC

 Power generated from the AS roof solar panels can be seen at a kiosk in the front lobby of the Agricultural Science (AS) building.
-Environmental benefits are also listed on the kiosk with special emphasis in the savings in greenhouse gases and the carbon offset measured in metric tons.
+Environmental benefits are also listed on the kiosk with particular emphasis in the savings in greenhouse gases and the carbon offset measured in metric tons.

 In conjunction with the solar technologies, AWC has also implemented a “Turn It Off” campaign to reduce the electrical usage across campus.
 The campaign encourages faculty and staff to turn off computers, projectors, printers, speakers, and lights when not in use or leaving the classroom or office.

 You can view the power generation of the Ag.
 Science solar panels online.